ecarjat/T-Storm32NT-simpleFoc/DMA.md

 ## Packet Error Visibility (Optional)

-If `PACKET_DEBUG` is enabled, use LED pulses for unexpected packet type, bad length, or incomplete read (already defined in PacketDebug.md).
+Use LED pulses for unexpected packet type, bad length, or incomplete read (already defined in PacketDebug.md).
 Do not use `Serial` for packet diagnostics unless `DEBUG_SERIAL` is on.